r3cha/sidekiqable/README.md

 config.sidekiqable.retry = false
 ```

-These values are applied to every job dispatched through `Sidekiqable::GenericMethodWorker` (and can still be overridden per job with Sidekiq’s standard `set` API if needed).
+These values are applied to every job dispatched through `Sidekiqable::Worker` (and can still be overridden per job with Sidekiq's standard `set` API if needed).

 ### Argument safety